f00dog-x300/POC_UsingRFWithTaurus/README.md

 try to create multiple runs with each consective run giving details about what passed and what failed.
 However, on each run, only 1 report is generated (the last report).
 If something fails in between, then the report will not be able to give much insight.

+As an alternative, I'm creating a recipe for running keywords several times under the blazetest.robot file.
+I will add in a fail condition argument if a certain number of failures occur in future.